Where in the world is surrogacy allowed?

 Different countries around the world take different approaches to surrogacy.
 In some, surrogacy is prohibited altogether (including most European countries) which means that professional services facilitating surrogacy (including fertility treatment) are not available and can even be a criminal offence.
 Elsewhere, surrogacy is permitted within a range of legal frameworks, or in some cases simply takes place informally because there is no law prohibiting it.

-Surrogacy in Ukraine – The Ukraine has historically been the second most popular international surrogacy destination for UK parents, although is only available to different-sex married couples who have a medical need for surrogacy.
-Ukraine law explicitly recognises the intended parents as their child’s legal parents from birth, and there are many commercially-run clinics/agencies which can match with a surrogate and donor (who will each be compensated).
-There is typically a limited direct relationship between the intended parents and the surrogate and this means that careful due diligence is needed.
-The war with Russia has caused significant difficulties, and the Foreign Office advises that UK parents should not currently engage in surrogacy arrangements in Ukraine or travel to Ukraine.
+Surrogacy in Ukraine – The Ukraine has historically been the second most popular international surrogacy destination for UK parents, available to married heterosexual couples with a medical need for surrogacy.
+Ukraine law explicitly recognises the intended parents as their child’s legal parents from birth, and there are many commercially-run clinics/agencies which can match with a surrogate and donor.
+The war with Russia has caused significant difficulties, and the Foreign Office advises against surrogacy in Ukraine for the time being.
+Although Brilliant Beginnings does not project manage surrogacy in Ukraine, our sibling organisation NGA Law has long experience of supporting Ukraine surrogacy arrangements.
+Read more about Ukraine surrogacy from the NGA Law Knowledge Centre.

-Surrogacy in Georgia – Georgia has a similar legal framework to Ukraine (with surrogacy available to different-sex parents, the intended parents recognised as their child’s legal parents from birth, and commercial agencies and surrogate/donor compensation permitted).
-Like the Ukraine, there is typically a limited relationship between the intended parents and surrogate, and careful due diligence is needed.
+Surrogacy in Georgia – Georgia has a similar legal framework to Ukraine (with surrogacy available to heterosexual parents, the intended parents recognised as their child’s legal parents from birth, and commercial agencies and surrogate/donor compensation permitted).
 There are fewer agencies in Georgia than in the Ukraine, and they are currently under considerable pressure given the issues in Ukraine.
-In June 2023, the Georgian Prime Minister announced plans (due to take effect in January 2024) to prohibit surrogacy in Georgia for foreign intended parents.
+Brilliant Beginnings does not project manage surrogacy in Georgia, but you can read more about Georgian surrogacy from the NGA Law Knowledge Centre.

 Countries where surrogacy is permitted – but only for intended parents connected with that country